 Aunty Mary was originally from near Taree on the Central Coast and lost her own sight due to Diabetes.
 Before her passing she lived in Rylstone, near Mudgee, for around 10 years.

-Aunty Mary will be remembered for her natural warmth, sense of humour and relentless promotion of Guide Dogs’ services in her desire to improve the eye health of Indigenous people.
-Aunty Mary even had her own long cane painted in the colours of the Aboriginal flag.
+Aunty Mary is remembered for her natural warmth, sense of humour and relentless promotion of Guide Dogs’ services in her desire to improve the eye health of Indigenous people.
+She even had her own long cane painted in the colours of the Aboriginal flag.
 She will be greatly missed.